srct/whats-open-web/CONTRIBUTING.md

 The **header** is mandatory and the **scope** of the header is optional.

 Any line of the commit message cannot be longer 100 characters!
-This allows the message to be easier to read on GitHub as well as in various git tools.
+This allows the message to be easier to read on GitLab as well as in various git tools.

 Footer should contain a [closing reference to an issue](https://help.github.com/articles/closing-issues-via-commit-messages/) if any.